dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/how-to-dock-and-anchor.md

 ### Set Dock programmatically

 01. Set the `Dock` property on a control.
-In this example, a button is docked to the right-side of its container:
+In this example, a button is docked to the right side of its container:

     ```csharp
     button1.Dock = DockStyle.Right;